-Also, when you file separately, your refund cannot be seized to pay off your spouse's debts.
+When you file separately, your refund can't be seized to pay off your spouse's debts.
 However, filing jointly as an innocent or injured spouse can head off refund seizures as well.

 With all that in mind, you can try it both ways to see which filing status works out better for the both of you.
-If you do this, also consider your state return; in some cases, the taxes saved on the state return more than makes up for the money lost on the federal, or vice-versa.
+Make sure to also consider your state return: in some cases, the taxes saved on the state return more than makes up for the money lost on the federal, or vice-versa.